Agoric/documentation/main/guides/zoe/contract-hello.md

-# Greetings Smart Contract
+# Hello World Smart Contract

-Before we look at how to make a contract such as the one in [the basic dapp](../getting-started/) in the previous section, let's cover some basics by writing a simple contract that returns a greetings message.
+Before we look at how to make a contract such as the one in [the basic dapp](../getting-started/) in the previous section, let's cover some basics by writing a simple contract that returns a greeting message.
 We will simply call it _hello-world smart contract_.

 A contract is defined by a JavaScript module that exports a `start` function.
 For our hello-world smart contract, the declaration of `start` function looks like this: